Killer Klowns from Outer Space: Production

-The film's original title was simply Killer Klowns, but the filmmakers added the words "from Outer Space" to prevent audiences from assuming the film was a slasher movie.
+The "from Outer Space" part of the film's title was initially left out, but was ultimately kept in so audiences would not assume it was a slasher film.
 Filming took place in the city of Watsonville and at the Santa Cruz Beach Boardwalk.
 The film was Christopher Titus' first role in a motion picture.
-The popcorn gun used by the clowns in the film, which included a compressor that would allow the weapon to actually propel popcorn, was the most expensive prop made for the production, costing $7,000 to create and taking six weeks to build.
-The legs of the clowns' balloon animal dog were coated in latex by the film's special effects department in order to keep the balloon from popping on the pine needles which covered the ground.
+The popcorn gun used by one of the Klowns in the film, which included a compressor that would allow the weapon to actually propel popcorn, was the most expensive prop made for the production, costing seven thousand dollars to create and taking six weeks to build.
+The legs of the Klowns' sentient dog-based balloon animal were coated in latex by the film's special effects department in order to keep it from popping on the pine needles that covered the ground.

 While the Chiodo Brothers were well-known as special effects artists, much of the special effects work was carried out by other artists, allowing the brothers to focus more on their production duties.
 However, the brothers did personally construct the miniature set for the "Klownzilla" sequence.

 Most of the vehicles used in the film were rented and therefore were not allowed to be damaged.
-Two cars were accidentally damaged; one was driven off a bridge, although it was only intended to roll a short distance, and the Jeep filled with webbing needed $3,000 of repairs after solvent in the webbing damaged the interior.
+A pair of cars were accidentally damaged; one was driven off a bridge, although it was only intended to roll a short distance, and the Jeep filled with the cotton candy cocoons' substance needed three thousand dollars' worth of repairs after solvent in the material damaged the interior.

-The Chiodo Brothers wanted to cast comedian Soupy Sales as the security guard killed by the clowns' acidic pies, as he was known for receiving pies in the face on his children's television show Lunch with Soupy Sales.
+The Chiodo Brothers wanted to cast Soupy Sales as the local amusement park's security guard killed by the Klowns' acidic pies, as he was known for receiving pies in the face on Lunch with Soupy Sales.
 However, the executive producers did not want to allocate funds to pay for Sales' plane ticket to the production, as they felt that audiences would not know who Sales was.

-Jojo the Klownzilla, the colossal klown who appears at the end of the film, was originally intended to be created using stop-motion animation, but was instead portrayed by Charles Chiodo in a rubber suit.
-In the film's original finale, Deputy Dave dies in the explosion of the clowns' ship, but this was changed after audiences in test screenings desired a more upbeat ending.
+Jojo the Klownzilla, the Klowns' gargantuan leader who appears in the film's climax, was originally intended to be created using stop motion, but was instead portrayed by Charles Chiodo in a creature suit.
+In the film's original finale, Dave was killed in the destruction of the Klowns' ship, but this was changed after audiences in test screenings desired a more upbeat ending.

-Four molds were made for the main clowns.
-One was peanut shaped, another was triangular, circular, and the final shape was an inverted triangle.
-From those four molds the effects artists produced two clown characters from each.
+Four molds were made for the main Klowns' heads.
+One was peanut shaped, another was triangular, another circular and the final shape was an inverted triangle.
+From those four molds the effects artists produced a pair of specific Klowns each.
 Klownzilla had its own mask molded specifically for its appearance.

-Two of the masks that were used to create the clowns in the film were re-purposed and used to portray trolls in the 1991 film Ernest Scared Stupid.
+Two of the masks that were used for the Klowns in the film were allegedly re-purposed and used to portray the trolls of Ernest Scared Stupid.
+However, in a 2023 Zoom Q&A at the Little Theatre in Rochester, NY, Stephen Chiodo said that the only things potentially reused were some ear props, with the resemblance in masks being purely coincidental.